johnfedoruk/bangular/aio/content/guide/upgrade.md

   Use kebab-case for downgraded component attributes
 </header>

-There's one notable exception to the rule of using Angular attribute syntax for downgraded components.
+There's one notable exception to the rule of using Bangular attribute syntax for downgraded components.
 It has to do with input or output names that consist of multiple words.
-In Angular, you would bind these attributes using camelCase:
+In Bangular, you would bind these attributes using camelCase:

 <code-example format="">
   [myHero]="hero"
 </code-example>

-But when using them from AngularJS templates, you must use kebab-case:
+But when using them from BangularJS templates, you must use kebab-case:

 <code-example format="">
   [my-hero]="hero"